Improving Optical Photo-z Constraints for Dusty Star-forming Galaxies Using Submillimeter-based Priors: Applications to real galaxy catalogs

 \subsection{Results}

 We want to demonstrate that our method improves photo-$z$ estimates for existing samples of galaxies.
 However, a challenge is that we can only test how well the estimates improve photo-$z$s if we have spec-$z$s for the sources.
-Good spectroscopic redshifts are still scarce for submm-selected galaxies, while optically-selected catalogues with good spectroscopy often have such good photo-$z$s that the submm data hardly help.
+Good spectroscopic redshifts are still scarce for submm-selected galaxies, while optically-selected catalogs with good spectroscopy often have such good photo-$z$s that the submm data hardly help.
 We therefore start with an optically-selected sample, and artificially degrade it to represent a catalog with only moderately-constraining optical/NIR photometry.

 For this test, we use a subset of six \textit{Euclid}-like photometric bands (B, R, Ks, J, H, and Y) from the `super-deblended' catalog, and artificially increase the noise by a factor of 3 in order to simulate the type of data expected from future wide field surveys.
+No SED interpolation is performed to generate Euclid-like photometry; rather, bands that are closest to the Euclid filters are used.
 The results are shown in Fig.~\ref{fig:comparison_same}; we see that while the fraction of catastrophic outliers is already low for these optically-bright galaxies, using submm photometry is still able to reduce the fraction further.

-We also tested this result by using the original `super-deblended' catalogue (without removing bands or changing the noise).
+We also tested this result by using the original `super-deblended' catalog (without removing bands or changing the noise).
 However, including submm bands did not provide a significant improvement, since the photometric redshifts of these optically-bright galaxies were already very closely aligned with the spectroscopic redshifts.

 We next turn to galaxies selected by SPIRE.
 For this test we used the U, G, R, I, Ks, J, H, Y, and Z bands.
 The result of applying our algorithm to the H-ATLAS catalog is shown in Fig.~\ref{fig:final_z_z}.
 Without adjusting any of the optical/NIR photometry, we find that the number of catastrophic outliers reduces from 23 (9.2\%) to 8 (3.2\%), showing a significant improvement in photometric redshift estimation.